top of page

 My Story

 In 2013 I graduated from the Canadian College of Acupuncture and Traditional Chinese Medicine in Bedford, Nova Scotia, as an Acupuncturist.
-At the time, acupuncture wasn't regulated in the Province of Nova Scotia so I decided to seek out additional education to help prepare me for the Pan Canadian Examinations.
+At the time, acupuncture was not regulated in the Province of Nova Scotia so I decided to seek out additional education to help prepare me for the Pan Canadian Examinations.
 Simultaneously I began my practice in the art of Qi Gong with the Dong Han Doh Yi Taoist Masters in Arizona and did a deep dive into the world of food and nutrition.

 Golden Qi Ball